2011 Article, updated May 2018

-- Preparing in advance for every meeting by reading the agenda material thoroughly,
+- Prepare in advance for every meeting by reading the agenda material thoroughly,

-- Participating intelligently and diligently throughout the meeting, and
+- Participate intelligently and diligently throughout the meeting, and

-- After the meeting, promptly carrying out any tasks assigned to them at the meeting.
+- After the meeting, promptly carry out any tasks assigned to them at the meeting.

 In addition, all meeting participants should seek to: